Energy-Efficient Proactive Caching with Multipath Routing: System Model

 \subsubsection{Unicast Mode}

-In this case, $y_{naep}$ is no longer binary but an integer decision variable where the value represents the number of flows for content $n$ that traverse path $p\in\mathcal{P}_{ae}$.
+In the unicast mode of delivery, $y_{naep}$ is no longer binary but an integer decision variable where the value represents the number of flows for content $n$ that traverse path $p\in\mathcal{P}_{ae}$.
 In that case, the proposed ILP model would be as follows,

-The constraint \eqref{fml:OP2-con1} updates from constraint \eqref{fml:OP1-con3} and $M$ is a sufficiently large number, which represents this node can serve infinite requests as long as it hosts the required content.
+The constraint \eqref{fml:OP2-con1} updates from constraint \eqref{fml:OP1-con3} and $M$ is a sufficiently large number, which represents this node can serve the requests as long as it hosts the required content.
 For the scenario considering node service capability, $M$ should be replaced by the service rate, i.e. the number of requests that a node can serve during the time period $T$, which is discussed in~\cite{wang2019proactive}.
 Constraint \eqref{fml:OP2-con2} replaces constraint \eqref{fml:OP1-con4} and \eqref{fml:OP1-con5}, where all served flows for content $n$ at AR $a$ should exactly match the number of requests.